Dr Ane Appelt

 Profile

 I am a clinical radiotherapy researcher, with a background in medical physics and oncology.
-I joined the university in 2016 and currently hold a Yorkshire Cancer Research Fellowship.

 I received my BSc in physics from the University of Southern Denmark in 2006 and my MSc in theoretical particle physics from the University of Durham in 2009, before completing a PhD in oncology from the University of Southern Denmark.
 Subsequently, I have held a postdoctoral position at Rigshospitalet, University of Copenhagen, with several long stays as visiting researcher at the University of Wisconsin, Madison, and the MD Anderson Cancer Center in Houston, Texas.

+I joined University of Leeds in 2016.
 I maintain links with the University of Southern Denmark, where I hold an honorary associate Professorship in Radiobiology.

 Research interests

-My research centres around clinical trials and quantitative radiotherapy studies.
-I feel strongly about conducting research that is relevant to and can be translated into clinical practice; and I am closely involved in several clinical trials of novel radiotherapy treatment strategies.
 I hold an honorary clinical position with the Department of Medical Physics at St James’s University Hospital, and spend a third of my time working in the radiotherapy department.

 My clinical and academic expertice includes